Opinion and News Analysis

 elementary-level down to 50 percent at the high-school level).
 In December

-2010, Gov. Christine Gregoire proposed suspending the program due to budget
+2010, however, Gov. Christine Gregoire suspended the program due to budget

 cuts.
 This latest Rapid Response paper from the Center for Reinventing Public

-Education (CRPE) assesses how well the program has met its two main goals: to
+Education (CRPE) assesses how well the program met its two main goals: to

 improve teacher quality through board certification and to attract stronger

 teachers to disadvantaged schools.
-The upshot: The program probably isn’t worth
+The upshot: The program probably wasn’t worth

 the hefty price tag.
 (Program costs have tripled since its inception.
 Over the

-next two years, it is slated to cost Washington a cool $100 million).
+next two years, it was slated to cost Washington a cool $100 million).
 First, CRPE

 notes that past research shows no causal relationship between national-board